tusharrajput001/DesktopNotifierr/README.md

 UPDATE:

-I HAVE ALSO PACKAGED THIS APP IN A EXE SETUP INSTALLER WHERE WE CAN DOWNLOAD THIS APP AND INSTALL AND USE IT IN OUR SYSYTEM : <br> -- link --> https://drive.google.com/file/d/1QKEVZRdgu-67mSaONZ7BxYHFtX9oqN6c/view?usp=sharing
+I HAVE ALSO PACKAGED THIS APP IN A EXE SETUP INSTALLER WHERE WE CAN DOWNLOAD THIS APP AND INSTALL AND USE IT IN OUR SYSYTEM : <br> -- link --> https://drive.google.com/file/d/1QKEVZRdgu-67mSaONZ7BxYHFtX9oqN6c/view?usp=sharing and make sure to run as admininstrator when you install the application to work perfectley.